Security & verification lab, London

 Google externalised the cost of renaming Gmail

 Google shipped Gmail address renaming and never shipped a webhook to go with it.
 124 open-source projects still tie your identity to your email address.
-This is what breaks, and who pays.
-It comes with the open dataset and the authdrift ruleset, and maintainers have merged fixes from it.
+The essay covers what breaks and who pays, and comes with the open dataset and the authdrift ruleset that maintainers have merged fixes from.

 Read